 Open to students across campus, the Campus Orchestras provide an opportunity for non-music majors to perform great symphonic works under the direction of SMTD graduate student instructors in conducting, with concerts performed in historic Hill Auditorium.

-Students have opportunities to perform at the University of Michigan Organ Conference, an annual tradition for almost 60 years.
-In addition to performances by international concert artists, alumni and faculty, there are usually two recitals by UM organ students.
+Students have opportunities to perform at the University of Michigan Organ Conference, a tradition for over 60 years.
+In addition to performances by international concert artists, alumni and faculty, there are usually two recitals by U-M organ students.

-Organ students are often invited to perform with the University of Michigan orchestras, bands and choral ensembles.
-There are also opportunities for continuo playing on organ and harpsichord with the baroque chamber ensembles and baroque orchestra.
+Organ students have opportunities to perform with the University of Michigan orchestras, bands, and choral ensembles, and can gain extensive experience in continuo playing on organ and harpsichord with the Baroque Chamber Orchestra.

 Outreach Group Recitals

 The Organ Department organizes several recitals each term in local churches in the communities surrounding Ann Arbor and Detroit.
 These concerts give students invaluable experience in performing on different instruments.
-Donations collected at the concerts have been used to subsidize students’ expenses for our international study trips to France and Germany.
+Donations collected at the concerts have helped subsidize students’ expenses for international study trips to France, Germany, and the Netherlands.